kolbeck/usb-hid-descriptor-parser-cli/README.md

 # USB HID Descriptor Parser CLI

-A simple program using the USB HID Descriptor Parser to print HID Descriptor of you USB HID device.
+A simple program using the [USB HID Descriptor Parser](https://github.com/kolbeck-jabra/usb-hid-descriptor-parser-cli) to print the HID Descriptor of your USB HID device.

 ## Run Program